 As you are approaching Volterra you will see a medieval city wall bordering around the whole historic centre.
 Through Porta all’Arco, an Etruscan heritage, you can enter the town, the world of mythical creatures.
-Walking down the narrow, meandering cobblestone streets in amidst rows of stone buildings, you can easily imagine something unbelievable happening here.
+Walking down the narrow, meandering cobblestone streets amidst rows of stone buildings, you can easily imagine something unbelievable happening here.

 Rally in Volterra

 Keep walking and don’t let the steep slope stop you!
 Many medieval towns in Tuscany were built on top of a hill for strategic purposes.
 Nowadays this has a few advantages.
-One of them is the spectacular view in every direction you look at.
+One of them is a spectacular view in every direction you look at.
 Another – the town is used for rallies.
 We watched a rally for veterans.
 While retired racers roared by us with almost reckless speed, fearless grannies were sitting beside them as navigators.

 Alabaster and gelato